-A meta description, is like a well-crafted tweet.
-It should be succinct, catchy, and containing keywords the readers is already talking about.
+A meta description is like a well-crafted tweet.
+It should be succinct, catchy, and containing keywords the readers are already talking about.

 Here is how I improved my – meta description, focusing on how I share WordPress tips.

-Here is some suggestions on how to optimizing your website’s metadata.
+Here are some suggestions on how to optimizing your website’s metadata.

 Don’t Copy and Paste